 When writing his Nottingham-based novels, Sillitoe always had a street plan to hand, alongside a one-inch scaled map of the area, enabling him to produce a definitive Nottingham landscape.
 From this position he was able to ‘map the spiritual turmoil of myself and other people.’

-Although rooted in the places and spaces of Nottingham, the themes expressed in the original Sillitoe Trail project are boundless and relatable: Every village, town or city has it’s own civic spaces, its places of work, its leisure spaces, its solitary space and carnival spaces.
-The themes of Saturday Night and Sunday Morning are timeless too and Sillitoe’s ‘spiritual turmoil’ is present today and extends far into the future.
-I hope that you enjoy these extended features.
+Although rooted in the places and spaces of Nottingham, the themes expressed in the original Sillitoe Trail project are boundless and relatable: Every village, town or city has it’s own civic spaces, places of work, leisure space, solitary space and carnival space.
+The themes of Saturday Night and Sunday Morning are timeless too and Sillitoe’s ‘spiritual turmoil’ is present today and extends into the future.
+We hope that you enjoy these new features.

 Explore Sillitoe Trail Xtra

 The Sillitoe Trail

 Take your own interactive tour of the author’s city and follow in Arthur Seaton’s footsteps around Nottingham, exploring the real locations of key scenes from the novel.
 You can go back to the Old Market Square or visit The White Horse pub, the Raleigh factory, the River Trent and Goose Fair.
 For updated content, visit Sillitoe Trail Xtra